Hearts and Knives

-Hearts and Knives is the fourth studio album by the British rock/pop band Visage.
+Hearts and Knives is the fourth studio album by the British synth-pop band Visage.
 It was released on 20 May 2013 and was the band's first album of new material in 29 years.

 Background

 In January 2013, Visage announced their new line-up to consist of vocalist and founding member Steve Strange, bassist Steve Barnacle (who had worked with the band on their 1984 album Beat Boy), Robin Simon (former guitarist in Ultravox and Magazine) and Lauren Duvall on vocals.
 The band's official website confirmed that former Visage/Magazine keyboardist Dave Formula and former Simple Minds keyboardist Mick MacNeil have also contributed to the album.

 Album cover

 The make-up and "Fade to Grey"-style mask seen on the front cover were created by Lara Himpelmann, and the cover shot was taken by photographer Peter Ashworth, who supplied the black and white photograph that artist Iain Gillies utilized to paint the picture that was the cover of Visage's debut album in 1980.
 The new logo and graphics have been designed by The Nick Foot Studio.